L-Infinity optimization to Bergman fans of matroids with an application to phylogenetics: Introduction

-Just as with ordinary polytopes, tropical polytopes admit \emph{exterior descriptions} as the intersection of tropical half-spaces, as well as interior descriptions \cite{gaubert2011minimal}.
-Theorem~7.1 in \cite{akian2011best} can be used to obtain an exterior description of the tropical polytopes we are interested in.
-However, an interior description is more advantageous for our purposes because it gives us a way to check whether all ultrametics $l^\infty$-nearest to a given dissimilarity map have the same topology (see Remark \ref{rmk:vertexTopology}).
+Just as with ordinary polytopes, tropical polytopes admit \emph{external descriptions} as the intersection of tropical half-spaces, as well as internal descriptions \cite{gaubert2011minimal}.
+Theorem~7.1 in \cite{akian2011best} can be used to obtain an external description of the tropical polytopes we are interested in.
+However, an internal description is more advantageous for our purposes because it gives us a way to check whether all ultrametics $l^\infty$-nearest to a given dissimilarity map have the same tree topology (see Theorem \ref{thm:sameTopologyTest} and Proposition \ref{prop:multipletopologies}).

 This paper is organized as follows.
 Section \ref{sec:tropicalConvexity} gives the necessary background on tropical convexity.
-Section \ref{sec:phylogenetics} contains Theorem~\ref{thm:treesAlgorithm}, which is an interior description of the tropical polytope consisting of the ultrametrics that are $l^\infty$-nearest to a given dissimilarity map.
+Section \ref{sec:phylogenetics} contains Theorem~\ref{thm:treesAlgorithm}, which is an internal description of the tropical polytope consisting of the ultrametrics that are $l^\infty$-nearest to a given dissimilarity map. { A proof is deferred until Section \ref{sec:bergmanOptimization}.
+Section~\ref{sec:phylogenetics} also states and proves Theorem \ref{thm:sameTopologyTest}, which provides a polynomial-time method for checking that all ultrametrics $l^\infty$-nearest to a given dissimilarity map have the same tree topology}.
 Section \ref{sec:nestedSets} uses results of Feichtner and Sturmfels \cite{feichtner-sturmfels2005} to generalize the tree structure underlying an ultrametric to a similar combinatorial structure underlying an element of the Bergman fan of an arbitrary matroid.
-This combinatorial structure is used in Section \ref{sec:bergmanOptimization} to generalize Theorem~\ref{thm:treesAlgorithm}.
+This combinatorial structure is used in Section \ref{sec:bergmanOptimization} to generalize Theorem~\ref{thm:treesAlgorithm} to get Theorem~\ref{thm:verticesAlgorithm}.
 Section \ref{sec:data} applies Theorem~\ref{thm:treesAlgorithm} to a biological dataset.